cwilliamOkafornta/Spindle_Scaling_And_Dynamics_Analysis/README.md

-# C. elegans Spindle Scaling and Dynamics Analysis
+# *C. elegans* spindle length scaling and chromosome dynamics analysis

-This repository contains a comprehensive suite of tools for processing, analyzing, and visualizing spindle and chromosome dynamics in *C. elegans* embryos.
-The workflow covers the entire pipeline from raw image data to publication-quality statistical analysis.
+This repository contains a comprehensive suite of tools for processing, analyzing, and visualizing spindle length and chromosome dynamics in *C. elegans* embryos.
+The workflow covers the entire pipeline from raw image data processing to publication-quality statistical analysis.

 ## 📁 Repository Structure